sharma-dikshit/calculator-behaviour/multiplication.md

 - Given : Working calculator.
 - When : Enter the first number then the multiply operator and then enter zero and then press ans.
-- Then : Display the result of the multiplication i.e. zero.
+- Then : Display the result of the multiplication (zero).

 ## Scenario : Multiplication with one

 - Given : Working calculator.
 - When : Enter the first number then the multiply operator and then enter 1 and then press ans.
-- Then : Display the result of the multiplication i.e. the first number.
+- Then : Display the result of the multiplication (the first operand).

 ## Scenario : Decimal value multiplication